Aspose/releases.aspose.com/content/en/slides/python-net/release-notes/2025/aspose-slides-for-python-net-25-11-release-notes.md

 Please note that types that are proxy of types from `System.Drawing.Primitives` remain in the public API.

-### Added New Method: IFontsManager.GetSubstitutions
+### Added New Method: IFontsManager.get_substitutions

-The new method, [`get_substitutions(slides)`](https://reference.aspose.com/slides/python-net/aspose.slides/ifontsmanager/get_substitutions/#listint), has been added to the [`IFontsManager`](https://reference.aspose.com/slides/python-net/aspose.slides/ifontsmanager/) interface and implemented in the [`FontsManager`]((https://reference.aspose.com/slides/python-net/aspose.slides/fontsmanager/) class.
+The new method, [`get_substitutions(slides)`](https://reference.aspose.com/slides/python-net/aspose.slides/ifontsmanager/get_substitutions/#listint), has been added to the [`IFontsManager`](https://reference.aspose.com/slides/python-net/aspose.slides/ifontsmanager/) interface and implemented in the [`FontsManager`](https://reference.aspose.com/slides/python-net/aspose.slides/fontsmanager/) class.
 This enhancement allows developers to obtain information about fonts that will be substituted during the rendering of the specified slides.

 The following code sample demonstrates how to use this method: